Mendenhall Glacier On Your Own: How To Visit Independently

 Alternatively, getting a car through TURO can save on an expensive car rental.
 Typically, cruise guests pay around USD 70 for a vehicle for the day.

 Guided tours are also available for those who prefer to avoid arranging travel to the park independently.
-These tours usually include transportation and admission to the visitor center and may be combined with other activities such as whale watching in Juneau or the Gold Creek salmon bake.
+These tours usually include transportation and admission to the visitor center and are often combined with other activities such as whale watching in Juneau or the Gold Creek salmon bake.

 The Juneau whale watching and Mendenhall Glacier combo is the most popular.
 However, on group tours, time at Mendenhall will be limited as they follow a set schedule.